|

 1996, apparatus

-note: construction of mobile command post trailer begins.
+note: mobile command post construction begins.
+Built using

 1996) oh

-uninjured aboard Candair CL-600 after pilot notices discrepancy in
+aboard Candair CL-600 after pilot notices discrepancy in landing

-landing gear indicators during instrument landing system (ILS)
+gear indicators during instrument landing system (ILS) approach.
+He

-approach.
-He raises and lowers landing gear again.
-Main
+raises and lowers landing gear again.
+Main landing gear indicator

-functioning properly.
-Pilot does use the emergency landing gear
+properly.
+Pilot does use the emergency landing gear extension

-extension system.
+system.
 Aircraft lands and nose gear collapses.
+Subsequent

 1996, Raleigh